 Utilization.
-We measure container utilization on the basis of the average number of TEUs on lease expressed as a percentage of our total container fleet available for lease.
-We calculate TEUs available for lease by excluding containers that have been manufactured for us but have not been delivered and containers designated as held-for-sale units.
-Our utilization is primarily driven by the overall level of container demand, the location of our available containers and the quality of our relationships with container lessees.
-The location of available containers is critical because containers available in high-demand locations are more readily leased and are typically leased on more favorable terms than containers available in low-demand locations.
+We measure container utilization on the basis of the average number of TEUs and CEUs on lease expressed as a percentage of our total container fleet available for lease.
+We calculate TEUs and CEUs available for lease by excluding containers that have been manufactured for us but have not been delivered and containers designated as held-for-sale units.
+Our utilization is primarily driven by the overall level of equipment demand, the location of our available equipment and the quality of our relationships with equipment lessees.
+The location of available equipment is critical because equipment available in high-demand locations is more readily leased and is typically leased on more favorable terms than equipment available in low-demand locations.

-The container leasing market is highly competitive.
-As such, our relationships with our container lessees are important to ensure that container shipping lines continue to select us as one of their providers of leased containers.
-Our annual average fleet utilization rate for the year ended December 31, 2012 was 94.2% compared to 97.6% and 94.8% for the years ended December 31, 2011 and 2010, respectively.
-The decrease in our average fleet utilization from 2011 was primarily attributable to slower growth in world trade and an increase in the supply of containers.
-Our utilization rate may increase or decrease depending on future global economic conditions and the additional supply of new containers.
+The equipment leasing market is highly competitive.
+As such, our relationships with our equipment lessees are important to ensure that container shipping lines continue to select us as one of their providers of leased equipment.
+Our average container fleet utilization rate in TEUs for the year ended December 31, 2013 was 91.8% compared to 94.2% and 97.6% for the years ended December 31, 2012 and 2011, respectively.
+Our average container fleet utilization rate in CEUs for the year ended December 31, 2013 was 92.7% compared to 94.7% and 97.8% for the years ended December 31, 2012 and 2011, respectively.
+The decrease in our average fleet utilization from 2011 was primarily attributable to slower growth in world trade and an increase in the supply of equipment.
+Our utilization rate may increase or decrease depending on future global economic conditions and the additional supply of new equipment.

 Per Diem Rates.
 The per diem rate for a lease is set at the time we enter into a lease agreement.
-Our long-term per diem rate has historically been strongly influenced by new container pricing, interest rates, the balance of supply and demand for containers at a particular time and location, our estimate of the residual value of the container at the end of the lease, the type and age of the container being leased, purchasing activities of containers by container shipping lines and efficiencies in container utilization by container shipping lines.
-The overall average per diem rates for containers in our owned fleet and in the portfolios of containers comprising our managed fleet do not change significantly in response to changes in new container prices because existing lease agreements can only be re-priced upon the expiration of the lease.
+Our long-term per diem rate has historically been strongly influenced by new equipment pricing, interest rates, the balance of supply and demand for equipment at a particular time and location, our estimate of the residual value of the equipment at the end of the lease, the type and age of the equipment being leased, purchasing activities of equipment by container shipping lines and efficiencies in container utilization by container shipping lines.
+The overall average per diem rates for equipment in our owned fleet and in the portfolios of equipment comprising our managed fleet do not change significantly in response to changes in new equipment prices because existing lease agreements can only be re-priced upon the expiration of the lease.